slsa-framework/slsa/CONTRIBUTING.md

 Note: PR authors with write access to the repo count as second or third approvers for their own PRs.
-For example, if the author of a PR with the `spec-content` tag has write access to to the repo, then the PR only requires two additional approvers before merging.
+For example, if the author of a PR with the `specContent` tag has write access to to the repo, then the PR only requires two additional approvers before merging.
 However, a PR with the `impl` tag always requires one reviewer, even if the author has write access.